Coronavirus updates: Death toll tops 1,000 in China

 195 U.S. evacuees from Wuhan prepare to end 14-day quarantine

-Nearly 200 evacuees prepared Tuesday to end their two-week quarantine at a Southern California military base where they have been living since flying out of China during a deadly viral outbreak.
+Nearly 200 evacuees prepared Tuesday to end their two-week quarantine at a Southern California military base where they have been living since flying out of China during the deadly viral outbreak.

 The quarantine was in place to prevent the spread of the novel coronavirus.